top of page

 6. Your Solution: Demonstrate why your offering is best suited to deliver those capabilities

-As they sought a better way to sell their services, they realized that their customers were purchasing maintenance equipment inefficiently.
-Grainger’s unique capability was being so reliable and comprehensive that customers didn’t need to buy a second part just in case the first one broke or make unplanned purchases.
+As Granger sought a better way to sell their services, they realized that their customers were purchasing maintenance equipment inefficiently by making unplanned purchases.
+Grainger’s unique capability was being so reliable and comprehensive that customers didn’t need to make unplanned purchases.

-Their pitch started by showing high cost of unplanned purchases: They take extra time and are made at full retail price.
+Granger's pitch started by showing that unplanned purchases come at a steep price because they take extra time and are made at full retail price.
 Then they showed that Grainger has the ability to prevent these last minute purchases across many areas of spend.
-This discussion of Grainger’s capabilities doesn’t happen until after their insight.

 Tailoring for Resonance

 The second pillar of the Challenger approach involves customizing messages for different stakeholders.
-In today's complex sales environments, nurturing influencers can be just as important as talking to decision-makers because decisions are increasingly made by consensus.
+In today's complex sales environment, decisions are often made by consensus rather than by a single high-ranking economic buyer.
+That means that it's important to nurture a broad group of supporters.

 • Adding informational value with each interaction